 You can also hire live chat support for as little as a dollar per hour.
 This service can be useful for making sure any visitors that have a question after hours will still receive a prompt response.

-7. Customer Relationship Management (CRM) Tools
+7. Optimize with Customer Relationship Management (CRM) Tools

 Similar to a loyalty program, CRM tracks a customer’s journey from start to end.
 You can see how the customer initially discovered your product, what brought them to your brick and mortar store or eCommerce shop, what items were purchased, how often they shop with you, and overall profit generated from these shoppers.